 Cloud shouts that the rest of the party should run while he is left alone with Rufus, though he refuses to explain why except to say that it’s dearly important they do so.
 As it happens, it’s mostly so the game can handle the fact that it has to account for multiple party members but has a series-low party size cap of three, so basically had to split them up.
 Later in the game it will just let the party be three and damn the excess, but apparently this really matters to the developers at the moment.
 Tifa stays behind to wait for Cloud, leaving Aeris in charge of Red and Barret.
 They finally got on the elevator from before, only for Shinra to send a tank after them on the neighbouring elevator.
 That’s a hell of a security procedure!

-This tank was the Hundred Gunner, for some reason fought to the regular battle theme instead of a boss theme for reasons that are lost on me.
+This tank was the Hundred Gunner, fought to the regular battle theme instead of a boss theme for reasons that are lost on me.
 As you’d expect from a robot, it was weak against Thunder, which was good because it couldn’t be hit by melee attacks!
 Only Barret could attack it by default, and by poor bad luck we had given our only robot-killing Thunder Materia to Barret before the fight, limiting our options considerably!
 This was a good concept for a boss fight in my eyes, our tactical mistake notwithstanding (although, for the record, the fight is absolutely infuriating in Final Fantasy Record Keeper).
 The boss went through three phases before being destroyed, at which point a new boss came in to replace it.
 I’m not sure why, as it was essentially just a fourth form and didn’t add much to the battle, feeling more like an afterthought than a highlight.

 Back on the top of the roof, Cloud reached into the party’s magic TAY-style shared inventory to get the good Materia, and faced off against Rufus.
 Rufus announced that Sephiroth himself was an Ancient, just like Aeris, and Cloud replied that he didn’t want Cloud or Shinra to get the Promised Land.
-This led to a fight between the two of them (and Rufus’a guard dog).
+This led to a fight between the two of them, plus Rufus’ guard dog.
 While this involved the dog casting protective spells on Rufus, this fight was relatively straightforward, which is unsurprising given that all we had was a single party member.
 We took out the dog quickly and spent the rest of the battle lazily trading blows with Rufus and his shotgun.
 Rufus retreated to his helicopter and Cloud to the previous floor, where he met up with Tifa.
 From there, we rejoined the original party in a pre-rendered cinematic where Tifa and Cloud stole a motorcycle from a display of early automotive vehicles created by Shinra, which are apparently kept fuelled and well-maintained.
 The rest of the party getting into an old truck, they all jumped a ramp out of the building and past the Shinra blockade outside.

 At the end of the road it was time for the next boss battle, the Motor Ball.
 Like most of Shinra’s robot bosses, this one was weak against Thunder, which was more of a joke now that we were given a chance to properly equip our Materia!
 The fight wasn’t all that particularly difficult as a consequence, which is understandable after the minigame – my notes don’t even mention it!